-Resurfacing indoor tennis courts can have a few challenges not common to outdoor tennis court resurfacing.
+Resurfacing indoor tennis and recreational courts can have a few challenges not common to outdoor tennis court resurfacing.
 Indoor tennis courts do not have to contend with outdoor enemies like UV rays and harsh weather, but some indoor conditions can wreak havoc, even for the experienced tennis court surfacing contractor.

 Indoor Tennis Court Resurfacing | Drying Problems

 Acrylic tennis court surfaces are water-based and dry by evaporation.
 Water is the vehicle that allows the heavy coating solids to be squeegee applied.
 Once the coating is applied, the water begins to evaporate.
 If there is not adequate ventilation in the facility, the water can be trapped in the airspace above the courts and slow down the drying of the surfaces.
 This can cause a “marbled” look on the coating, resulting in light and dark or patchy areas.